jlinn/elasticsearch-analysis-url/README.md

 ```

 ## Usage
+Options:
-This filter only has one option: `part`.
-This option defaults to `whole`, which will cause the entire URL to be returned.
+* `part`: This option defaults to `whole`, which will cause the entire URL to be returned.
 In this case, the filter only serves to validate incoming URLs.
 Other possible values are:
 `protocol`, `host`, `port`, `path`, `query`, and `ref`.
+* `url_decode`: Defaults to `false`.
+If `true`, the desired portion of the URL will be url decoded.

 Set up your index like so:
 ```json